 “What we've seen nationally and in other states is that plans are willing to cover things like hormone therapies, and some surgery for trans people, but they don't necessarily cover the full range of care needs around that care," Gormley says.

-The Maine DHHS said in an email to Maine Public that the department will work to "establish criteria for covered services."
+The Maine Department of Health and Human Resources said in an email to Maine Public that the department will work to "establish criteria for established services."
 The statement also said that the Affordable Care Act "prohibits sex discrimination in Medicaid" and "The courts have consistently found that federal sex discrimination laws, including this Section, prohibit discrimination against transgender people.
 Before this change, Maine was one of only 8 states left in the nation that maintained or enforced broad exclusions of transition-related health care in its Medicaid program."

 The timeline for establishing criteria is not yet known.
 The state expects the fiscal impact to be minimal.